Icinga/icinga2/doc/4-monitoring-remote-systems.md

 ### <a id="cluster-scenarios"></a> Cluster Scenarios

+All cluster nodes are full-featured Icinga 2 instances.
+You only need to enabled the features for their role (for example, a `Checker` node only requires the `checker` feature enabled, but not `notification` or `ido-mysql` features).

+Each instance got their own event scheduler, and does not depend on a centralized master coordinating and distributing the events.
+In case of a cluster failure, all nodes continue to run independently.
+Be alarmed when your cluster fails and a Split-Brain-scenario is in effect - all alive instances continue to do their job, and history will begin to differ.

 #### <a id="cluster-scenarios-features"></a> Features in Cluster Zones

-Each cluster zone may use available features.
+Each cluster zone may use all available features.
 If you have multiple locations or departments, they may write to their local database, or populate graphite.
-Even further all commands are distributed.
+Even further all commands are distributed amongst connected nodes.
+For example, you could re-schedule a check or acknowledge a problem on the master, and it gets replicated to the actual slave checker node.

 DB IDO on the left, graphite on the right side - works.
 Icinga Web 2 on the left, checker and notifications on the right side - works too.